What Is This Bug? Free AI Insect Identifier

 Lens App is built for quick visual matching because a photo often gives more useful detail than a vague text search.
 The app also supports photos deleted after analysis, which helps when you are checking pests found at home.

-How What Is This Bug?
-Free AI Insect Identifier Works
+How the Free AI Insect Identifier Works

 AI bug identification works by detecting visible features in a photo, then comparing those features with patterns from known insect images.
 The output is usually a ranked set of likely matches, not a guaranteed species-level answer.